silnrsi/font-alkalami/documentation/source/features.md

 *If this document is not displaying correctly a PDF version is also provided in the documentation/pdf folder of the release package.*

-## End of Ayah (U+06DD)
+## Signs Spanning Numbers

 These signs spanning numbers are intended to enclose or hold one or more digits.
 Specific technical details of how to use them are discussed in the [Arabic fonts FAQ -- Subtending marks](http://software.sil.org/arabicfonts/support/faq#Ayah).

-Currently, this font only supports the **End of Ayah**.
+Currently, this font only supports the **Number Sign** (U+0600) and **End of Ayah** (U+06DD).
 Additionally, Alkalami includes two simplified alternates for U+06DD ARABIC END OF AYAH under the Stylistic Alternates (salt) feature, but at this time we know of no OpenType-based applications that can access these.
 The two alternates are also available through the Stylistic Sets feature discussed below.

 ## Customizing with TypeTuner